Hackafe/lips/lip-ironsteel-house-rules.md

 # 3. Specification

 ## 3.1 Access

+* Only trusted memebers have keys to the lab (another lip will be written on how someone can acquire keys to the lab)
+* Every member can access the lab while it is open
+* Non members can access the lab as long as they obey the lab's rules and at least one member is inside the lab

 ## 3.2 Workplace

 * Every visitor must leave the lab in the state they founded when they came.